Indeedornot/Indeedornot/README.md

 ## Hey 👋, I'm Indeed!

-I am a middle school student with a passion for creating things I can use to improve my life!
+I am a high school senior with a passion for creating things I can use to improve my life!

 <br/>